 I’m tempted to a Japan spring though, with the morning air still cold, and a bowl of authentic steaming ramen in a corner eatery is there waiting for me.

 I sit on one of those long wooden stools, waiting for heavenly providence to arrive.
-Alone and bored, I peek at the flour sack curtains dividing the serving area and the soup kitchen, and I see the side body of a slender young man, probably in his late 20’s, garnishing my bowl with – well now my subconscious hopes it’s love potion.
+Alone and bored, I peek at the flour sack curtains dividing the serving area and the soup kitchen, and I see the side body of a slender young man, probably in his late 20’s, garnishing my bowl with – well now my subconscious hopes it’s a love potion.

-He sees me all curious, smirks and walks towards my table, with ramen goodness in hand.
+He sees me all curious, smirks, and walks towards my table, with ramen goodness in hand.
 An embroidered kanji on his uniform – “Akira,” he mentions as he notices how I glanced at it.
 He asks if I am a tourist in Japan, and I say yes.
 He starts speaking about traditional ingredients, his father’s business, his passion for food.
 I start to hear celebratory drums all over.

 Then I realize it’s just my grumbling stomach.